Why Love ClueJay?

 ClueJay reports are designed to be easily understood (without a veterinary degree) while still using language and measures that veterinarians expect from their reference laboratories.
 ClueJay pet reports meet or exceed test result reporting standards.

 Besides the reporting format, veterinarians also rightfully expect test results to be relevant and trustworthy.
-Having experienced vets at the helm of Maranda LLC and Maranda Veterinary Laboratories LLC (MVL) is critical for both.
+Having experienced vets at the helm of ClueJay and ClueJay Veterinary Laboratories LLC (CVL) is critical for both.
 ClueJay only offers tests that are recommended and relied on by veterinarians for important pet health decisions.
 They are the real thing, processed and analyzed by experienced laboratory technicians in ways that meet or exceed modern reference laboratory testing standards.